jeffreyflorek/jeffreyflorek.github.io/_pages/about.md

 I'm currently living in New York City with my partner, Jackie, and our senior chihuahua, Deno.
 This is how I spend my time:

 - Working as a Sales Engineer in the Building Automation industry;
-- Training to run my first half marathon (Queens Half Marathon &emdash; November 20, 2022!); and
+- Training to run my first half marathon (Queens Half Marathon --- November 20, 2022!); and
 - Trying to make this website look even somewhat acceptable.

 My current priorities in life are: